Last Updated: September 2018

 3.5.1 Collection of Customer data.
 Upon Customer’s onboarding process and all throughout the engagement with vMOX, Customers provide data relating to Customer and its End Users, which may include names of employees, company name, email, business address, corporate provided mobile numbers, business telephone numbers, business e-mail, and other relevant data.
 This information is used by vMOX to identify the Customer and provide them with Services, support, surveys, mailings, sales and marketing actions, billing and to meet contractual obligations. vMOX does not sell, rent, or lease customer lists to third parties.

 The purpose of collecting End User Personal Data is necessary to the purpose of optimizing Customer’s telecom expenses.
-End User Personal Data is provided by Customer or is otherwise accessed directly by vMOX to reconcile End User’s telecom usage with Customer’s telecom invoices, since Customer is responsible for End User’s telecom expenses. vMOX uses relevant Personal Data to determine if Customer, on behalf of the End User was invoiced properly and whether Customer’s costs can somehow be reduced based on an analysis of usage charges.
-For these purposes, Personal Data may include, personal contact information such as name, business address, mobile number, email address, business contact details, country of where End User may access vMOX portal, and other sensitive Personal Data.
+End User Personal Data is utilized by vMOX to reconcile End User’s telecom usage with Customer’s telecom invoices to determine if Customer, on behalf of the End User was invoiced properly by the telecom providers and whether Customer’s costs can somehow be reduced based on an analysis of usage charges.
+For these purposes, Personal Data may include, personal contact information such as name, business address, mobile number, email address, business contact details, country of where End User may access vMOX portal, and other sensitive Personal Data .

 3.6 Security. vMOX secures Personal Data from unauthorized access, use or disclosure.
 When Personal Data is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.